-At Denver V. C. Primary we believe that all children have the right to an excellent education underpinned by quality first teaching with high expectations.
+At Denver VC Primary we believe that all children have the right to an excellent education underpinned by quality first teaching with high expectations.
 We aim to ensure that all of our children aim high and are given the chance to reach their full potential.

 This money is being used to provide appropriate intervention groups, booster classes, nurture groups and in-class support where necessary.
-This strategy has been found to be successful for us historically and will be reviewed in October 2021.
+This strategy has been found to be successful for us historically and will be reviewed in October 2022.

-Analysis of pupil progress, attainment and well-being is used to determine the impact of the support we give.
+Analysis of pupil progress, attainment and wellbeing is used to determine the impact of the support we give.

-Even with good quality first teaching, which we aim to deliver, we recognise that individual pupils have different barriers to learning - these include SEND, learning difficulties, communication difficulties, confidence and resilience, and social and emotional well-being.
-At Denver V. C. Primary we identify what those barriers are for each child and put in strategies to address and overcome these.
+Even with good quality first teaching, which we aim to deliver, we recognise that individual pupils have different barriers to learning - these include SEND, learning difficulties, communication difficulties, confidence and resilience, and social and emotional wellbeing.
+At Denver VC Primary we identify what those barriers are for each child and put in strategies to address and overcome these.
 If necessary, a support plan is prepared which is shared with the parent/carer which identifies the support given in school and what the parent may do at home to support the child.